 Some of Africa’s Big Five Facts

-Did you know that leopards have unusually long whiskers?
-This is a useful feature for an animal who hunts in the darkness and allows it to determine if a gap is big enough to fit through.
+Did you know that leopards have unusually long whiskers and males have the longest?
+This is a useful feature for an animal who hunts in the darkness, allowing it to determine if a gap is big enough to fit through.

 The long stiff hairs growing around the mouth are called vibrissae, tactile organs of touch.
 But most of us would know them as plain, old whiskers; a feature the leopard shares with other mammals, including the domestic cat.

-Another thing that leopards and domestic cats share is that males of both species are known as “toms.”
+Another thing that leopards and domestic cats share, is males of both species are known as “toms.”

-Did you know that Cape Buffalo have leaders called “pathfinders” to lead the herd?
-These frontrunners are not specifically dominant animals; they only act as trailblazers when the herd is on the move.
+Did you know that Cape Buffalo have leaders called “pathfinders” to guide the herd?
+These front-runners are not specifically dominant animals, but elders; they only act as trailblazers when the herd is on the move.